 Shipping: USPS priority shipping.

 The sensors use reed-switches actuated by proximity a moving magnet.
-Cabling is an RJ11 variant similar to phone lines and require 2 conductors per sensor.
-The wind vane and anemometer use sealed ball bearings.
+Cabling is RJ11 similar to phone lines, require 2 conductors per sensor.
+The wind vane and anemometer I understand use sealed ball bearings.

 Construction.
 All parts are a made from a tough molded plastic, are reasonably well designed for durability, low cost, and I guess we’ll see what the long haul is.
 The equipment is not designed for user-replaceable parts but some maintenance and repairs may be possible.
 Durability will be important.
 Anything on a mast outdoors is just asking for trouble.